olcf/olcf-user-docs/accounts/AFW_data_policy_guide.rst

 any person other than the UNIX “owner” of the data file, except in the following situations:

--  When the owner of the data requests a change of ownership for any reason, e.g., the owner is leaving the project and grants the PI ownership of the data.
+-  When the owner of the data requests a change of ownership.
 -  In situations of suspected abuse/misuse computational resources, criminal activity, or cyber-security violations.